College is a time for kids to take responsibility for their finances.

 Budgeting can be hard for a new student because it’s a learning process.
 Budgeting is all about establishing your limits and then finding a way to balance your life in between them.
-Like we’ve said before, some college students are coming from a parent controlled environment with limits and restrictions already in place.
+Some college students are coming from a parent-controlled environment with limits and restrictions already in place.
 Now, it’s their turn to create and establish financial boundaries.
 Try your best to be patient as this will most definitely require some trial and error.

 Beware of the starving student syndrome

-This is a real phenomenon because many students arrive on campus with champagne taste on a ramen noodle budget.
-The adjustment is hard and the struggle is real.
+Starving student syndrome is a real phenomenon.
+Many students arrive on campus with champagne taste on a ramen noodle budget.
+The adjustment is hard, and the struggle is real.
 Learning to manage a monthly grocery budget can help reduce this problem and can be practiced before they leave.